Executive Function Training and Coaching for Women

 Let me introduce myself…

-I am a dual-licensed psychologist and nationally certified school psychologist.
-When it comes to roles in my field, you name it and I’ve probably done it.
-I have worked in schools, universities, private agencies, state entities, and now for almost seven years, in my thriving mental health private practice, Capital City Psychology, LLC (if you’re looking for mental health therapy in Wisconsin, take a peek).
+I’m a dual-licensed psychologist and nationally certified school psychologist.
+When it comes to roles in my field—you name it, I’ve probably done it.
+I’ve worked in schools, universities, private agencies, state entities, and for over seven years, I’ve run my thriving mental health private practice, Capital City Psychology, LLC (If you’re looking for therapy in Wisconsin, feel free to take a peek!)

-So you may ask…why did you start Empowered Focus if you already have a thriving business, Liz?
+So you might ask…why start Empowered Focus if I already had a thriving practice?

-The professional answer to why I started Empowered Focuse is that I wanted to reach a wider audience in a way that focuses on skill building, positive change, and without the need for labels.
-Client after client was coming to me with the need for executive function skill training, either due to a known reason (e.g., ADHD) or for unknown reasons (e.g., general overwhelm).
-And most of the folks were the parents of kids I was seeing in my practice.
+The professional answer: I wanted to reach a wider audience in a way that focuses on skill-building and positive change—without labels.
+Client after client came to me needing executive function skill training—sometimes for a known reason like ADHD, sometimes just because life was overwhelming.
+And many of these clients were the parents of the kids I was already seeing in my practice.
+That’s when I knew I had to create a space like Empowered Focus.

-Other than being the owner of two businesses, I’m also a mother to two kids who keep me running and a wife to my husband of almost 20 years.
-We arrived a little late to the game of family creating, so I’m also the more wrinkly of moms at the soccer game.
-But I embrace those lovely creases with the knowledge that they represent life experience.
+Outside of work, I’m a mom to two kids who keep me running and a wife to my husband of almost 20 years.
+We started our family a little later than most, which means I’m probably the more “wrinkly” mom at soccer practice—but I wear those creases proudly.
+They’re proof that life is messy, full, and—most importantly—worth it.

 • Coffee